gszathmari/wpbiff/README.rst

 This utility brute-forces two-factor protected Wordpress dashboards by iterating through every possible 6-digit Google Authenticator TOTP token.

-WPBiff is meant to be used together with man-in-the-middle based attacks against NTP.
+WPBiff is meant to be used together with Main-in-the-Middle based attacks against NTP.

 Supported Plugins
 -----------------